 - Removal of travel privileges temporarily or permanently

-All employee business travel must be pre-approved by using the “create spend authorization” in Workday.
+All employee business travel must be pre-approved by employee's manager/supervisor prior to travel/booking.

 Timing of Reimbursements

 Travel expenses will be paid only after the trip is complete.
 Expenses should be submitted within 30 days of completing the travel or incurring the expense.
-Expenses processed within 60 days of completing the travel may be reimbursed, but the expense will be taxable to the individual.
 Expenses submitted for reimbursement longer than 90 days after completing the travel or incurring the expense will not be accepted.